virocon-organization/virocon/docs/jointdistribution_and_contours.rst

 Plotting the contour
 --------------------

-To plot the contour one has be access the ``coordinates`` attribute of the contour.
+To plot the contour we need to access the ``coordinates`` attribute of the contour.

 Using for example ``matplotlib`` the following code... ::